How Does Personal Injury Compensation Work?

 If you’ve been injured, you probably want your money right away.
 Medical bills can add up quickly, and if you’re forced to take time off work you’re probably not getting a paycheck.
 Unfortunately, getting a personal injury case settlement can take some time.

-The amount of time before you get your settlement check will depend on your unique circumstances.
+The time before you get your settlement amount will depend on your unique circumstances.
 First, you must gather evidence against the individual you believe is responsible for your accident.
 This can include taking photos of the accident area and talking to any witnesses who were present during the time of your injury.

-Next, you and your attorney will need to negotiate with the insurance provider.
+Next, you and your personal injury attorney will need to negotiate with the insurance companies.
 This process can include a few weeks of back and forth until you finally come to an agreement on how much should be owed.
-This can take even longer if there are complicated requests or high monetary amounts being discussed.
+This can take even longer if there are complicated requests or high monetary amounts for personal injury damages being discussed.

 Once an amount has been agreed upon, there are still documents that need to be signed and processes that need to be completed.
 After everything is finalized, it can still take about four more weeks until you receive your compensation.